 3. Barter your way through the souks.

-Have you ever desired a magical wooden box, a Sarahran necklace, herbs that make you look 10 years younger, hand-painted ceramics or leather in any form?
+Have you ever desired a magical wooden box, a Sarahran necklace, herbs that make you look 10 years younger, hand-painted ceramics, or leather in any form?
 You can be sure that you will want some (if not all) after a few minutes in Marrakech.
-The souks – a collection of undercover markets – welcome in all their victims and leave them in a trance not knowing which way to turn; the wares on offer are plentiful, beautiful and (if you can handle it) good value for your dirhams.
-As one of the most exotic places that you can shop, the souks are a real shopper’s paradise to finding something new at every glance.
+The souks – a collection of undercover markets – welcome in all their victims and leave them in a trance not knowing which way to turn; the wares on offer are plentiful, beautiful, and (if you can handle it) good value for your dirhams.
+As one of the most exotic places where you can shop, the souks are a real shopper’s paradise to finding something new at every glance.
 It’s easy to spend a whole day in them with the feeling of the ‘unknown’ around each corner.
 If you don’t want to feel cheated out of your haggling, before heading to the souks, visit the government run market of Ensemble Artisanal with fixed prices.
 It can get a bit full on; make sure you break up the markets with a freshly squeezed orange juice or a refreshing mint tea from one of the rooftop cafes surrounding the souk areas.

 4. Take sanctuary in the idyllic Jarden Majorelle.

 If you are feeling souk weary and need a break from the stifling hot African sun, located in the new town outside of the medina is the calming oasis of Jarden Majorelle.
 The iconic Yves Saint Laurent and his partner Pierre Berge restored the garden in 1980.
 Make sure you take time to visit the ‘love’ prints exhibition.
 Showcasing over 300 worldwide plant species, electric blue art deco architecture, Berber art museum, café terrace and a sumptuous boutique, it is the perfect way to spend a relaxing morning winding in between the pools and palms.

 5. Relish in the cultural and historic vibes.